tomskovich/ComputerCleanup/README.md

 # ComputerCleanup

-:warning: `This module is still a work in progress!`
+:warning: `This module is still a work in progress and could be destructive for production environments.`

-:warning: `Please use at your own risk.`
+:warning: `Please use at your own risk!`

 This PowerShell module is for freeing up disk space on Windows computers.
 You could use this on RDS servers, or your own local machine.